FORCE: Transferable Visual Jailbreaking Attacks via Feature Over-Reliance CorrEction: Methodology

 As demonstrated in Figure~\ref{fig:FD}, at the 50th iteration, removing any frequency band results in similarly high loss values, since the visual jailbreaking attack is still under-optimised and has not yet gained the ability to mislead the source MLLM.
 Between 150 and 250 iterations, the influence of frequency information shows a clear monotonic decrease, where removing low-frequency components sharply raises the loss and renders the attack ineffective, whereas removing high-frequency bands does not significantly compromise attack effectiveness.
 At this stage, the visual attack mainly depends on adversarially manipulated low-frequency features, which are rich in semantic information, to mislead the model.
 This trend also aligns with the intrinsic properties of natural images, where semantic content plays a predominant role in model decision-making.

 Nevertheless, as optimisation proceeds, the attack's effectiveness becomes increasingly dependent on high-frequency components.
 As shown in Figure~\ref{fig:FD}, at the 350th iteration, the 50–60\% and 60–70\% spectral features exhibit a more pronounced influence than at the 250th iteration, and removing them causes a greater degradation in attack effectiveness than the lower-frequency 40–50\% range.
 This anomalous trend intensifies with further optimisation.
 By the 750th iteration, removing the third-highest frequency band alone is sufficient to make the visual jailbreaking attack fail to mislead the source MLLM.
 This trend indicates that visual jailbreaking attacks tend to increasingly rely on high-frequency features to mislead MLLMs, grounding their success in superficial patterns rather than semantically meaningful content.
 Such overemphasis on non-generalizable features makes the generated attacks highly model-specific and undermines their transferability across different MLLMs.
+We also verify the universality of high-frequency dependency on different model architectures, as detailed in Appendix~\ref{appendix:C}.